mmore500/waves/blog/_posts/2020-06-03-education-blogpost.md

 **Acknowledgements**

 I would like to thank my mentor, Acacia Ackles, for her continued support, understanding, and kindness.
-[Her WAVES profile is here.](http://mmore500.com/waves/people.html#alackles)
+[Her mentor profile is here.](http://mmore500.com/waves/people.html#alackles)

 I would also like to thank the (unnamed) people of WAVES who were interviewed over the course of the workshop, and whose quotes are used in this post.